 What is Constraint-Induced Movement Therapy?

-Constraint-induced movement therapy is a practice used to promote upper-limb functions in people with neurological motor disabilities like cerebral palsy.
+Constraint-induced movement therapy is a practice used by occupational and physical therapists to promote upper-limb functions in people with neurological motor disabilities like cerebral palsy.

 It involves 2 key components:

 First, the unaffected arm must be restrained using a splint, glove, mitt, cast, or sling.
 This will discourage use of the dominant arm.

 Second, the affected arm must undergo intensive therapy to learn how to move and function correctly.